nagoldivad/breednav/Charla_summary.md

 ## Flaws and to do

-1. Dark mode on Safari iPad might not work.
+* Dark mode on Safari iPad might not work.
 Check on iOS and MacOS.
-2. X Add a font.
-3. X placeholder image.
-4. add goatcounter
+* Dark mode not working on Samsung mobile.

 Enhance the Filter UI
 Tooltips: Add tooltips to explain each filter option (e.g., what does "Medium" size mean?).